 The conference title game was everything you could have hoped for.
 The Aggie defense proved its place as one of the best squads in the country, holding Derek Carr's Bulldog offense to twenty-four points- a season low- and scoring seven of the Aggies seventeen points.
 Darrell Garretson was proving his worth as well, throwing for 200 yards before getting knocked out in a dangerous head-to-head collision early in the fourth quarter.
 Once again Harrison stepped in, and found himself unequal to the task before him.
-The game went down to the wire, keeping everyone on the edge of their seats throughout.
+The game went down to the wire, keeping everyone on the edge of their seats from start to finish.
 Due, in large part, to a lack of field time, Harrison was sporadic; he made thrilling passes that got you excited one moment, then missed easy open throws the next.
 As time wound down, Harrison threw the interception that would seal the game in the Bulldogs' favor.

 As disappointing as the loss was, though, it was hard to feel anything except for pride in the Aggies' efforts.
 With what seemed like half the team missing, they had done the unthinkable in representing the Mountain Division in the conference title game, and they had put the fear of God in a practically untouchable Fresno State team.
 They had overcome obstacles that would have doomed almost anyone else, and they had done it with a passion and unity that couldn't help but be applauded and admired by fan and foe alike.

 At the end of the ride, you look back... it wasn't the ride we were expecting.
 But it was the one we needed.
-It was wild, at times it was a bit scary, but it was perfect; it cemented the Aggies as a force to be reckoned with, and as a legitimate contender, both in the conference and on a national scale.
+It was wild, at times it was a bit scary, but it was perfect; it cemented the Aggies' place as a force to be reckoned with, and as a legitimate contender, both in the conference and on a national scale.
 So to Coach Wells, to the men who suited up to represent USU, and to Aggie Nation, all I can say is, thanks for the ride.